 Energy efficiency has long been touted as one of the main benefits of building a timber frame home, and in a world where green standards can be a bit fuzzy, these homes truly embody what it means to be a leader when it comes to creating a comfortable and cost-effective home that’s mindful of the environment.

 “I often describe a timber home by saying it’s like throwing a blanket over a fine piece of furniture.
-The furniture, much like the timber frame, is nice and cozy under that blanket,” explains Jonathan Orpin, head of the architectural team at New Energy Works Timberframers.
+The furniture, much like the timber frame, is nice and cozy under that blanket,” explains Jonathan Orpin, founder and CEO of New Energy Works.

 But what about sustainability?
 How do timber homes measure up in the larger arena of green building?